learn-co-students/careers-csc-weekly-activity-atlanta-web-042219/README.md

 Examples of quality individual contacts:
 * Different stages of an interview
-  * Phone screen, video call, on-site/meet the team, pair programming, etc.
+  * Phone screen, video call, on-site/meet the team, etc.
-* Cold emailing a developer who works at a company you’re interested in
+* Cold emailing a fellow practitioner who works at a company you’re interested in
-* Having coffee, lunch, or a networking call with a friend, former colleague, family member, friend of a friend, your girlfriend’s mother’s sister’s landlord who works in tech and may be able to connect you to some influential people, etc.
+* Having coffee, lunch, or a networking call with a friend, former colleague, family member, friend of a friend, your girlfriend’s mother’s sister’s landlord who works in your field of study and may be able to connect you to some influential people, etc.
 * Meeting new people at a meetup or event, and sending an email the next day to keep the line of communication open
-* Sending an email to a developer asking for advice/feedback on a project, resume, or blog post (advice helps you to become a better developer and job-seeker!)
+* Sending an email to a fellow practitioner, asking for advice/feedback on a project, resume, or blog post (advice helps you to become a better practitioner and job-seeker!)

-NOTE: Talking to **external** recruiters does not count towards the 8 connections per week (as they are not “individuals at prospective employers within the software development field”).
+NOTE: Talking to **external** recruiters does not count towards the 8 connections per week (as they are not individuals at prospective employers within your field of study).
 If you want to talk to an external recruiter, that is okay!
 But it will need to be in addition to your 8 individual contacts.
 (Check out [this article](https://www.quora.com/What-do-tech-recruiters-think-about-programming-bootcamps-like-Hack-Reactor-DigitalCrafts-MakerSquare-and-Dev-Bootcamp/answer/Rebekah-Rombom-1) that explains why we encourage students to focus their efforts directly on the companies they want to work for.)
 Keep in mind that some leads that you pursue will respond quickly, while others might take a week or two to get back to you.
 Some you won’t ever hear from, and that’s okay.
 This is why we suggest the amount of activity that we do, because we know what amount of activity it takes to run a successful job search.

 ## 5 GitHub Commits